Mortgages for a Vacation Home

 Buying a vacation home with family or friends

-Working out the details of the arrangement is an important first step.
-Who gets to use the home when, the expectations for cleanliness, what happens when someone wants to renovate, and other semi-personal matters may make or break a deal regardless of the finances.
+An important first step is working out the arrangement details.
+Decide on who gets to use the home at which times, the expectations for cleanliness, what happens when someone wants to renovate and any other semi-personal matters that can make or break a deal regardless of the finances.

-You may also want to work out some of the money-related details early on.
+It’s also necessary to work out some of the money-related details early on.
 What happens if one person, or everyone, wants to sell the home?
-Or, what happens if one of the parties isn’t able to afford their portion of a monthly payment or necessary repair?
-As the co-owner of a property, you could have a legal responsibility for the entire mortgage payment, and a late payment might hurt your credit even if you paid your share.
+Or if one of the parties isn’t able to afford their portion of a monthly mortgage payment or a repair?
+As the co-owner of a property, you could have a legal responsibility for the entire mortgage payment, and a late payment can hurt your credit even if you paid your share.

-Hiring a real estate attorney to put the details down on an official document could be a worthwhile investment.
-Having a contract that everyone agrees to can help you work out potential issues before they blow up into major problems.
+Hiring a real estate attorney to put the details on an official document could be a worthwhile investment.
+Having a contract that everyone agrees to can also help you work out potential issues before they arise.

-You also want advice on what type of arrangement best suits your situation.
-One option may be to own the property as a tenancy in common (TIC), which allows co-owners to have a legal right to the home’s title and passes an owner’s share on to his or her estate upon death (as opposed to the share being split by the other owners).
+You’ll also want to solicit advice on the type of arrangement that best suits your situation.
+One option may be to own the property as a tenancy in common (TIC), which allows multiple owners to have a legal right to the home’s title and pass their share to a beneficiary or estate upon death (as opposed to the share being split by the other owners).

 Another option is to create a limited liability company (LLC) with your friends or family members and have the LLC buy the home.
-With either a TIC or LLC, you can split the ownership based on each party’s contribution; it doesn’t need to be even.
-However, an LLC could offer some benefits over a TIC, such as shielding the owners’ personal assets if there’s a lawsuit due to someone injuring themselves on the property.
+With either a TIC or LLC, you can split the ownership based on each party’s contribution — it doesn’t need to be even.
+However, an LLC could offer some benefits over a TIC, such as shielding the owners’ personal assets if there’s a lawsuit because someone injured themselves on the property.

-Getting a mortgage for a vacation home with family or friends
+Getting a vacation home mortgage with family or friends

-Filling out a joint mortgage application may not be all that different to applying for a mortgage on your own or with a spouse.
-And, as with buying a home with a spouse, the co-buyers’ credit, income and debts may all be important factors in whether you’ll qualify and what terms you’ll be offered.
+Completing a joint mortgage application may not be all that different from applying for a mortgage on your own or with a spouse.
+Each applicant’s credit, income and debts are used to determine whether you’ll qualify and what terms you’ll be offered.

-But if buying a home with friends or family members is what you want, and it helps put the home within your reach, the arrangement can work out well for everyone.
+As with financing the purchase of a second home on your own, the eligibility requirements may be a little stricter for a second/vacation home even if it’s bought by a group.
+But if buying a second home with friends or family members is what you want — and it helps put the goal within reach — the arrangement may work out well for everyone involved.